ncform/ncform/STD-COMP.md

 {
   disableAdd: true, // Whether to prohibit the addition of items
   disableDel: true, // whether to disable item deletion
+  delExceptionRows: 'dx: (function(item) { return false })' // The exception rows for delete action.
+These rows can be deleted when disableDel is true and cannot be deleted when disableDel is false
   disableReorder: true, // Whether to prohibit sorting
   disableCollapse: false, // Whether to allow folding
   collapsed: false, // Whether to fold by default